rakshyak-98/Back2Basics/Linux/Linux command.md

 - **143**: Process terminated by Control-C (128 + 15)
 - **255**: Exit status out of range or undefined

-> Note: you have already run the `./configure` command to set up the build environment.
+> [!INFO] you have already run the `./configure` command to set up the build environment.

 ```bash
 date +%y-%m-%d-%H-M%-%s;